 “Thus, how can someone who is not a śuddha–bhakta be eligible to be guru?
 This is stated in all the śāstra.

 “The dīkṣā–guru and śikṣā–guru are both kṛṣṇa–dāsa.
 They are residents of Vraja and manifestations of Kṛṣṇa’s śakti.

 guruke sāmānya jīva nā jānibe kabhu

 “One should never consider the guru to be an ordinary jīva.
-The guru is Kṛṣṇa’s śakti, most dear to Kṛṣṇa, and the eternal master (of the disciple) (9)
+The guru is Kṛṣṇa’s śakti, most dear to Kṛṣṇa, and he is one’s eternal master.
+(9)

 “With this mindset, one should always have guru–bhakti.
 By the power of such guru–bhakti, one can cross over the repeated cycle of birth and death.

-“First one should worship the guru, and after worship Śrī Kṛṣṇa.
+“One should worship the guru first, and worship Śrī Kṛṣṇa after.
 Gurudeva gives Śrī Kṛṣṇa’s mercy.
 (10)

-(10) One worships the guru by offering him āsana (aseat), pādya (foot-wash), arghya (ceremonial water), snānīya (bathing), vastra (garments), and ābharaṇa (ornaments), and with his permission one then worships the Divine Couple.
-After, the prasāda such as drinks etc. should be first offered to the guru, and then to other Vaiṣnavas and the Devatās.
+(10) One worships the guru by offering him āsana (a seat), pādya (foot-wash), arghya (ceremonial water), snānīya (bathing), vastra (garments), and ābharaṇa (ornaments), and with his permission one then worships the Divine Couple.
+After that worship, the prasāda such as drinks etc. should be first offered to the guru, and then to other Vaiṣnavas and the Devatās.
 Then prasāda may be offered to the pitṛs.

 gurute acalā śraddhā kare yei jana

 “By steady śraddhā in the guru, and by the power śuddha–nāma, the great wealth of prema is attained.